 This second geyser, known as Fly Geyser, has grown substantially in the last 40 years as minerals from the geothermal water pocket deposit on the desert surface.
 Because there are multiple geyser spouts, this geyser has not created a cone as large as the first, but an ever growing alien looking mound.
 The geyser is covered with thermophilic algae, which flourishes in moist, hot environments, resulting in the multiple hues of green and red that add to its out-of-this-world appearance.

 The geyser is on Fly Ranch, is private property and trespassing is illegal.
-However, if you drive to neighboring town Gerlach and go to Bruno's restaurant they can put you in contact with the owners who do day tours of the spring for seasonal pricing ($25-$50 a day.)
+However, if you drive to the neighboring town of Gerlach and go to Bruno's restaurant they can put you in contact with the owners who do day tours of the spring for seasonal pricing.